cncf/wg-serverless/workflow/spec/spec.md

 ```

-If the inject state already receives a data input from the previous transition state, the inject data should be merged
+If the inject task already receives a data input from the previous transition task, the inject data should be merged
 with its data input.

-You can also use the filter property to filter the state data after data is injected.
+You can also use the filter property to filter the task data after data is injected.
 Let's say we have:

 <table>
 <tr>